worathris/A-Compact-and-Lightweight-Air-Supply-Module-for-Projects/README.md

 ⚙️ System Description

 The air tank serves as the compressed air storage unit, while the integrated regulator module ensures controlled and consistent output pressure.
-The regulator decouples the outlet pressure from fluctuations in the tank pressure, allowing reliable operation of downstream pneumatic components.
+The regulator decouples the outlet pressure from fluctuations in tank pressure, allowing reliable operation of downstream pneumatic components.

 The module can be extended with sensors or programmable control units; however, the core contribution of this project is the integration of an air tank and regulator into a compact and portable module.